Boyle-Lab/SEMpl/README.md

 #Compilation
 Copy entire repository to computer, then cd into lib/libBigWig-master/ and run "make".

+SeqAn library will need to be installed on the computer

+cd into directory where bowtie's makefile is present, and run "make"

 cd back into directory where makefile is present, or from the previous location "cd .." twice.

 Run "make" again.